UK Athletics fined over death of UAE Paralympian Abdullah Hayayei

 The head of sport for the 2017 World Para Athletics Championships, Keith Davies, 78, also pleaded guilty to an offence under the Health and Safety at Work Act.
 He was sentenced to a community order with 175 hours of unpaid work.

-“There can be no doubt that UK Athletics were grossly negligent in their safety management, which caused the death of a talented athlete,” Colin Gibbs from Britain Crown Prosecution Service said.
+“There can be no doubt that UK Athletics were grossly negligent in their safety management, which caused the death of a talented athlete,” Colin Gibbs from Britain’s Crown Prosecution Service said.

 “They left equipment in a seriously unsafe condition, and Mr Hayayei’s death was wholly avoidable.”